SaikatTalukder7/Cpp-Projects/Shape Area Calculator/README.md

      - Open `main.cpp` in a C++ IDE like Code::Blocks or VS Code
      - Click **Run** to start the program

-> ✅ No need to type any commands.
-Just open the project in a C++ IDE and run it.

 ## Demo

 ![Shape Area Calculator Demo](demo.gif)